|

 the sender field.
 The context of the currently active method is always

-accessable via the pseuodoVariable called 'thisContext'.
+accessible via the pseuodoVariable called 'thisContext'.

-(The actual implementation uses the machines stack for this, building real
+The actual implementation uses the machine's stack for this, building real

 For both method- and block-contexts, the layout is the same.